nikomatsakis/rustacean-principles/src/how_rust_feels.md

 ## [🔧 Transparent](./how_rust_feels/transparent.md): "able to predict low-level details and control them"

-> The translation from Rust to underlying machine code is predictable.
+> The translation from Rust to underlying machine code is straightforward and predictable.
 If needed, you have options to control the low-level details of how your application works.

 ## [🥰 Accessible](./how_rust_feels/accessible.md): "build the system you want to build, whoever you are"